vlstill/presentations/202001_rh_research_day/pres.md

 many programs communicate with other programs using file system or network

-- DIVINE has support for large part of the POSIX API \pause
+- DIVINE has support for a large part of the POSIX API \pause

 - can be simulated/modelled (arbitrary input, mock clients/servers) \pause

 - or captured and replayed
-  1. run the program in a way it can communicate and capture it
+  1. run the program in a way it can communicate and capture the communication
   2. use the capture in verification \pause
   - only works if the program does not encounter need for further communication during verification run \pause
 - capture + replay can also make debugging these programs easier

-  - using our interactive simulator
+## Work in Progress

+**Verification of Binaries**

+- we are working on a way to lift compiled binaries so they can be analysed by DIVINE

+. . .

+- would allow verification of programs without available source code

+. . .

+- some information is lost in binaries -- stack variable boundaries, variable names, …

+. . .

+\bigskip

+**Abstractions**

+- we are working on different ways to abstract data

+. . .

+- including lossy/imprecise abstractions which are faster and can still provide some guarantees